milenbubi/Tetris/README.md

 # Tetris
-.NET console project based on classic Tetris game
+.NET console project based on classic Tetris game.

  This application has detailed menu section and simplified, but informative interface.